 And that's a BIG if.
 As Musk correctly pointed out during the Hyperloop call tonight, when someone actually gets around to building a prototype, all sorts of problems will surely present themselves.

 He has said that he has no plans to actually build the Hyperloop himself because he has enough on his plate with Tesla and SpaceX, which ultimately will mean someone else will need to step up to the plate.
-But Musk did say on today's while he's not going to do it immediately, he's "tempted to at least make a demonstration prototype. " He says that if he focused on it as a main priority, it would take him one or two years, but that given, you know, those other company's he has it'll probably take him three or four years.
+But on tonight's call he did say that he was "tempted to at least make a demonstration prototype," though, he probably would have to wait some time.
+He says that if he focused on it as a main priority, it would take him one or two years, but that given, you know, those other company's he has it'll probably take him three or four years.

 Really Elon?
 "Yes, I think I will do that," he said.